 The struggle continues

-Following on the footsteps of his previous bodies of work, in Cuba, La Lucha Carl de Keizer places the emphasis in a non-literal visual analysis of man-made schemes and their effect on humans.
+Following on the footsteps of his previous bodies of work, in Cuba, La Lucha Carl De Keyzer places the emphasis in a non-literal visual analysis of man-made schemes and their effect on humans.

 Notably so, in his highly acclaimed series God Inc., by forcing himself into religious communities under pretence of seeking salvation, he demonstrated his capacity to role play.
 In his project about Congo the photographer portrayed the living symptoms of post colonialism as seen from the old colonial power’s perspective.

 Illusions are created in seconds and killed through years of continuous deterioration.
-A haunting image emerges out of an innocent occurrence: a mutilated mannequin with a wedding dress stands precariously in in a rundown shop window.
-Nearby, an embracing couple is posing for another camera.
-Luis Buñuel could have imagined the set.
-References like this one can be traced back to the likes of Monty Python and surrealist paintings conceivably living at the back of the photographer’s mind.
+References can be comical or unexpectedly surreal, and could be traced back to the likes of Monty Python or Buñuel, conceivably lodged at the back of the photographer’s mind.

-The expressiveness of man-made constructions such as interiors of dilapidated buildings is a key narrative element in these photographs of a country being deconstructed by the camera as it rebuilds itself.
+The expressiveness of man-made constructions such as interiors of dilapidated buildings is a key narrative and conceptual element in these photographs of a country being deconstructed by the camera as it rebuilds itself.

 Unexpectedly, the book’s last image tells us a very different story.
 Showing the visual symmetry of coloured wooden cabins in a resort, associations with wealth and leisure present a seamless and familiar global fantasy.